 Thank you to the Nessling Foundation for supporting Dr Fewer's important work on using algal blooms from the Baltic Sea as feedstock for a biorefinery.
 The Nessling Foundation also featured our Gayathri Murukesan, our Lead Algae Science Activist, in their piece about her research last year.

-We would also like to thank everyone who logged in their blue-green algae bloom observations on our site levahavainto.fi (in Finnish).
+We would also like to thank everyone who logged in their blue-green algae bloom observations on our site levahavainto.fi.
 This has been of great help to us to locate the blooms and learn more each year about their behaviour and formation.